-The Ole Miss women’s basketball team had a tough match against the No. 15 Oklahoma Sooners, losing 66-56.
+The Ole Miss Women’s Basketball team had a tough match against the No. 15 Oklahoma Sooners on Feb.
+6 in Oxford, losing 66-56.

 Forward Starr Jacobs led the team with 15 points, six rebounds and five steals.
-The biggest issue for Ole Miss was that they went 0-12 from the three point line.
-The positive for the game was that the Rebels went 15-21 from the charity stripe.
+The biggest issue for Ole Miss was shooting 0-12 from the three-point line.
+The positive: The Rebels went 15-21 from the charity stripe.

 First half

 Ole Miss got the first point with a free throw from Jacobs.
-The Rebels went on a two-and-a-half minute scoring drought, allowing Oklahoma to take a quick six point lead.
-Ole Miss continued to struggle, shooting 21 percent from the field to end the first quarter.
-The Rebels were down big after one, with a 15-point deficit to climb back from.
+However, the Rebels went on a two-and-a-half minute scoring drought, allowing Oklahoma to take a quick six-point lead.
+Ole Miss continued to struggle, shooting 21% from the field to end the first quarter.
+The Rebels were down 15 points big after one quarter.

-Ole Miss would somewhat eat into the deficit, bringing the lead down to eight.
-Guard Sira Thienou started to get going, scoring six points in the second quarter.
-Jacobs had five steals, including one that resulted in a last second layup from forward Madison Scott.
+Ole Miss brought the lead down to eight, with guard Sira Thienou scoring six points in the second quarter.
+Jacobs had five steals, including one that resulted in a last-second layup from forward Madison Scott.
 The Rebels went into the half down two points.

 Second half

-Ole Miss extended their lead to five to begin the final quarter, with Jacobs leading the charge.
-The Sooners fought back, taking a three point lead with four minutes left to go in the game.
+Ole Miss extended the lead to five to begin the final quarter, with Jacobs leading the charge.
+The Sooners fought back, taking a three-point lead with four minutes left to go in the game.

-Oklahoma ended up holding on, winning with a final score of 66-56.
-The killer ended up being fouls, as the Rebels had ten compared to the Sooners’ four.
+The killer ended up being fouls; the Rebels committed 10 compared to the Sooners’ four.

 Who’s next